-The Advanced Clinical Practice for Nurse Practitioner role preparation courses (Adult-Gero Primary Care and Family NP) will be taught each year; the Adult-Gerontologic CNS alternate years (admission currently on hold due to low enrollments); and the Education and Administration role preparation courses will be taught alternate years.
+The Advanced Clinical Practice for Nurse Practitioner role preparation courses (Adult-Gero Primary Care and Family NP) will be taught each year; the Adult-Gerontologic CNS alternate years (admission currently on hold due to low enrollments); and the Education and Administration role preparation courses will be taught every year for the next three years (effective Fall 2022) but otherwise are taught alternate years.
 If staffing permits, NRSG701 and NRSG715 may also be taken prior to admission to the graduate program as special status students, if space is available.